Steven-Theuerl/Steven-Theuerl/README.md

 My current focus is on fullstack platform development - using Next.js for the frontend,
 Node/Python/Rust for the backend depending on requirements, PostgreSQL for database work,
 and Ubuntu Linux on VPSs.
-I am interested in building datasets and agentic behaviors for AI.
+I am interested in building datasets and agentic behaviors for AI,
+and much much more.
+My list of things I want to do is very large, and it's always getting bigger.

 You can read more about my work through the following links;
 [Portfolio](https://www.steventheuerl.xyz) | [Blog](https://www.tsundoku.blog) | [LinkedIn](https://www.linkedin.com/in/steven-theuerl-919175209)